yiisoft/yii2/docs/guide/security-authorization.md

 (i.e. admin panel) may need to be developed using APIs offered by `authManager`.

-> Tip: By default, [[yii\rbac\PhpManager]] stores RBAC data in the file `@app/data/rbac.php`.
+> Tip: By default, [[yii\rbac\PhpManager]] stores RBAC data in three files: `@app/rbac/items.php`, `@app/rbac/assignments.php` and `@app/rbac/rules.php`.
-  Sometimes when you want to make some minor changes to the RBAC data, you may directly edit this file.
+  Make sure these files are writable by the Web server process if the authorization needs to be changed online.
+  Sometimes you will need to create these files manually.

 ### Using Rules